Skip to content

-Hightouch lets marketers work directly with governed warehouse data without waiting on CSV exports or one-off audience builds.
-Your admins and data team set up access, schema, and guardrails first.
+Hightouch lets marketers work directly with governed warehouse data.
+Your platform admin and data team set up access, schema, and guardrails first.
 After that, you can build audiences, run campaigns, and measure results within those boundaries.

-Admins and data teams set up access, schema, and governance before marketers start working.
-This guide focuses on what business users do after that setup is complete.
+Platform admins and data teams set up access, schema, and governance before marketers start working.
+This guide focuses on what marketers do after that setup is complete.
 See Workspace setup and Technical setup for setup details.

 Before you start